2025 Batangas local elections: Background

-Incumbent Hermilando Mandanas who was elected in 2016 and has served his third consecutive (sixth non-consecutive term) as governor and is ineligible for reelection.
+Incumbent governor Hermilando Mandanas who was elected in 2016 and has served his third consecutive (sixth non-consecutive term) as governor and is ineligible for reelection.

 Among those who announced their intention for the governorship is incumbent Mataasnakahoy Vice Mayor Jay Ilagan.
 Former party-list representative of 1st Consumer Alliance for Rural Energy (1-CARE) and former mayor of Padre Garcia Michael Angelo Rivera also expressed his intention to run for governor.
 Another candidate is Walter Ozaeta, currently captain of Barangay Poblacion IV, San Jose; he was endorsed by the Partido Federal ng Pilipinas as its gubernatorial candidate.
 Actress and former governor Vilma Santos-Recto also filed her certificate of candidacy for governor.
-Santos-Recto once served as governor of Batangas from 2007 to 2016.
+Vilma Santos-Recto once served as governor of Batangas from 2007 to 2016.

 All single-winner positions in contention use first-past-the-post voting, while all multi-winner positions use plurality block voting.
 The positions in contention, as well as the quantity of each position, are as follows: